Serrin/Celestra-beta/README.md

 `strReverse(<string>);` | Returns the reversed variant of the given string.
 In the ES6 compatible browsers the result will be unicode compatible.
 The string parameter is mandatory.
 `strCodePoints(<string>);` | Returns the array of the unicode codepoints of characters of the given string.
 The string parameter is mandatory.
 `strFromCodePoints(<collection>);` | Returns the joined string of the given unicode codepoints.
 The collection parameter is mandatory.
-`strAt(<string>,<index>);` | Returns the unicode character, which has to be on the given index in the string.
+`strAt(<string>,<index>[,newChar]);` | If the newchar is undefined, then returns the unicode character, which has to be on the given index in the string.
 The index can be negative value (`-1 -> last`).
 If the index is out of the string length, then the return value is an empty string.
-All of the parameters are mandatory and index has to be an integer.
+All of the parameters are mandatory and index has to be an integer.<br>If the newChar is not undefined, then the indexed character will be replaced with the newChar and returns the modified string.
+`strSplice(<str>,<index>,<count>[,add]);`|This function works like the [Array.prototype.splice();](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice), but with strings and can remove characters on the index or replace with other string.
+The return value is the modified string.
 `sizeIn(<object>);` | Returns the count of the owned properties of the given object.
 The object parameter is mandatory.
 `forIn(<object>,<callback>);` | The forIn() function executes a provided function once for each object property.
 The object parameter is mandatory and has to be an object.
 The callback parameter is mandatory and has to be a function.
 The parameter function will be called with these arguments: key value, key, object.
 `filterIn(<object>,<callback>);` | The filterIn() function executes a provided function once for each object property and returns a new object with the properties which were be filtered.
 The object parameter is mandatory and has to be an object.
 The callback parameter is mandatory and has to be a function.
 The parameter function will be called with these arguments: key value, key, object.<br>__Example:__<br>`var o1 = {"a": 1, "b": 2, "c": 3};`<br>`console.log(o1);`<br>`// Object { a: 1, b: 2, c: 3 }`<br>`var o2 = CEL.filterIn(o1, (v, p, o) => (v > 1));`<br>`console.log(o2);`<br>`// Object { b: 2, c: 3 }`